Mineral deficiency

-Mineral deficiency is a lack of the dietary minerals, the micronutrients that are needed for an organism's proper health.
+Mineral deficiency is a lack of dietary minerals, the micronutrients that are needed for an organism's proper health.
 The cause may be a poor diet, impaired uptake of the minerals that are consumed, or a dysfunction in the organism's use of the mineral after it is absorbed.
 These deficiencies can result in many disorders including anemia and goitre.
-Examples of mineral deficiency include, zinc deficiency, iron deficiency, and magnesium deficiency.
+Examples of mineral deficiency include zinc deficiency, iron deficiency, and magnesium deficiency.